ncmreynolds/retroTerm/documentation/readme.md

 void resizeWidget(uint8_t widgetId, uint8_t width, uint8_t height);
 ```

-These methods allow you to move or resize a widget after creation.
+These functions allow you to move or resize a widget after creation.
 Both cause a refresh of the widget in the terminal and potentially clipping of existing content or a blank space on the right hand side of a scrolling text widget where previously text was clipped.

 **[Back to top](#table-of-contents)**

 ## Labels

 Every widget can have a 'label' attached.
-Its appearance varies by widget and is affected by its [style](#styles) it is recommended you try the example code to see how they look in use.
-To help with [memory management](#memory-management) it is strongly advised you use the F() macro to set the label.
+Its appearance varies by widget and is affected by its [style](#styles).
+For larger widgets generally it looks like a 'title' but on a button/checkbox it works like a 'label'.

+It is recommended you try the example code to see how they look in use.
+To help with [memory management](#memory-management) it is strongly advised you use the F() macro to set the label and don't change or delete it unless absolutely necessary.
+If you want to draw attention to a field, change its [attributes](#attributes) or [style](#styles) instead.

 If you set the label further times, it will replace the previous one, freeing storage on heap if it was used.